quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

         This method is triggered when the sink is paused due to backpressure, when the `SinkBackpressureError` is raised.

-        Here you can react to the backpressure events.
+        Here you can react to backpressure events.
         """
 ```